Positroids, knots, and $q,t$-Catalan numbers: Cohomology of positroid and Richardson varieties

 Similarly to \cref{ex:odd_cohom1}, this polynomial has a negative term, and therefore the odd cohomology does not vanish. \end{example}

 \begin{remark} Ivan Cherednik has suggested to us that one might expect odd cohomology vanishing for algebraic knots; see \cite{Piontkowski} and \cite[Section~3.4]{Cherednik_Grob}.
-The knot $5_2$ in \cref{ex:odd_cohom1} is not algebraic, since its Alexander polynomial equals $2t-3+2/t$: it is known that algebraic knots are fibered, and that the Alexander polynomial of any fibered knot is monic.
-It appears that the Alexander polynomial is monic for all positroid knots.
-We do not know whether it is true that every positroid knot $\betah_f$ is algebraic. \end{remark}
+The knot $5_2$ in \cref{ex:odd_cohom1} is not algebraic.
+We thank the anonymous referee for pointing out to us that the positroid knot in \cref{ex:odd_cohom2} is also not algebraic. \end{remark}